FluxML/Flux.jl/docs/src/models/advanced.md

 ) |> gpu

 model(cu((rand(1))))
-# returns a single float vector, with one value
+# returns a single float vector with one value
 ```